 To help maximise your chances of finding the lights – and getting some great images once you find them – we've compiled this beginner's guide.
 Below, you'll find advice on the best places to photograph the aurora, along with tips on the best camera settings for aurora photography and what you should take with you.

 For more detailed advice, check out our guide to the best equipment for aurora photography, which includes our recommendations for cameras, lenses and tripods.
-Or more generally, our best cameras for astrophotography.
-If you're just getting to grips with capturing the night sky, have a look through our beginner's guide to astrophotography.
-You might need some of the the best photo editing apps too.
+Or, if you're just starting out in the field and want to know what you should be buying, read through our article on the best cameras for astrophotography.

 Equipment Check List

 To capture the northern lights, you'll be taking long exposure photographs to allow as much light into the sensor as possible using a DSLR or mirrorless camera in manual or bulb mode (more on that below.)
 Both full frame and modern crop-sensor cameras are excellent for capturing the northern lights.
 The Canon EOS Ra used to be the go-to camera for astrophotography, but that's just been discontinued.
 Excellent alternatives include the Nikon Z6 and Sony's A7 III.

 You'll also want to pack either a wide or super-wide angle fast lens, which are the best lenses for astrophotography and capturing the aurora in general.
 10-35mm is preferred, as these focal lengths allow you to capture the whole landscape and sky.
 A fast lens is one with an aperture of f stop 2.8 or lower, which allows lots of light in the camera.
 The SIGMA 14mm f1.8 DG HSM Art is a great lens for aurora photography